umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

     The panel looks like this:

     ![DCB CERN QA panel](./dcb_cern_qa_panel.png)

     The `UTSLICETEST` project lives on `lbminidaq2-17`.
 To connect:

         ssh -Y admin@lbminidaq2-17

 !!! info
     The log viewer can be launched from command line with:

         WCCOAtoolLogViewer -proj UTSLICETEST &

     The main user inteface, `gedi` can be opened with:

         WCCOAui -proj UTSLICETEST -m gedi &

-1. Launch the DCB CERN QA panel in a terminal:
+1. Once connected to `lbminidaq2-17`, launch the DCB CERN QA panel:

         WCCOAui -proj UTSLICETEST -p objects/fwDCB/UT_DCB_CERN_QA.pnl &